 Update glossary terms

-When you already have glossary terms, you can update your glossary terms at any time
+When you already have glossary terms, you can update them with the following steps:

 Downloading Your Glossary

-1. When the translators start the job, they will be prompted to translate the terms defined in the glossary first.
+When the translators start translating, they will be prompted to translate the terms defined in the glossary first.

 In the below screenshot, you can see how 3 different statuses of glossary terms will be shown in the translation tool: